BawdyAnarchist/quBSD/Future_Development.md

 	- copy .cshrc and .vim*
 	- change /rc.d/wireguard to remove the kldunload

+net-jails - Check that pf conf is updated with required dhcp port, and the simplified version

 0serv and 0serv-template need integrated
 	- www and usr diretories are quite large.
 Script integration:
 		- at quBSD installation, copy files over from 0serv
 		- qb-create should in realtime copy over /usr/local/etc from 0serv
 		- There might even be problems with pkg-upgrade operating on this dir
 		- Make sure to chown the directories as appropriate

-devfs.rules
-	- add qubsd to the naming convention
-	- the new one for webcam
-	- Maybe the file should be added to the get_global_variables assignments library

-net-jails
-	pkg install isc-dhcp44-server bind918 wireguard-tools jq vim
-	- Check that pf conf is updated with required dhcp port, and the simplified version

-R_ZFS and U_ZFS ; and mountpoints changed.
-Less cumbersome, more straightforward

 Should make the $qubsd/zroot/0net 0gui 0vms and everything files here for specific stuff like rc.conf

 need to check if boot_mute is required now or if I got my messages problem for ttyv0 sorted out with _msg2 overhaul

+### NEW INSTALLER NOTES
+pkg install might need xpra or xephyr added depending on how that all turns out.
+Also doas if you get off root.